Countingup/docker-node/README.md

 - 2021-11-16 -- Security fixes and latest expo-cli 4.13.0
 - 2021-11-06 -- Update to Alpine 3.14 base image
 - 2021-09-07 -- Security fixes and latest expo-cli 4.11.0
-- 2022-09-26 -- Rebuild to update base image for security vulnerability (expat/expat)